mauryaratan/embed-sendy/readme.txt

 == Changelog ==

+= 1.1 =
+* New: Added support for Name field
+* New: Added support for GDPR consent
+* Fix: Issue with honeypot field
+* Fix: Set correct data for 'referrer' field
+* Fix: Possible thrown errors when no sendy lists exist
+* Improve: Compatibilite upto WordPress v5.2
+* Improve: Sendy Gutenberg block to show/hide new Name/GDPR fields.
+* Improve: Better error handling when no lists are set
+* Improve: Better and secure ajax submission

 = 1.0.1 =
 * Tweak: Compatibility with Gutenberg 3.5
 * Fix: Incorrect Honeypot field

 = 1.0.0 =
 * Initial release

+== Upgrade notice ==

+= 1.1 =
+- Added new Name and GDPR fields and several bug fixes.